Corporate Income Tax

 Estonia has effective tax treaties with 57 countries.
 Under the double tax treaties a significant reduction of withholding taxes on various payments to non-residents is available.
 In order to apply the lower tax treaty rates, the residence certificate of the recipient of income must be submitted to the Tax Authorities by the 10th day of the month following the payment.

-Considerations for the investor
+Consideration for the investors

 - Main principles of Estonian tax policy: simple tax system, broad tax base and low rates.